mmarzolla/parallel-etudes/README.md

-- The source code that will be provided during the lab sessions as skeleton to be completed by the students, again placed into the `handouts/` subdirectory; all other source files (`.h` and `.cl`), plus any additional data file is also copied there.
+- The source code that will be provided during the lab sessions as skeleton to be completed by the students, again placed into the `handouts/` subdirectory; all other source files (`.h` and `.cl`), plus any additional data file, are also copied there.

 - The source code of the solution, placed into the `solutions/` subdirectory.